griendt/gd6/docs/docs/phases/4_movement.md

 ## Distribution

 In a Distribution, the units simply move from the origin to the target.
+If the target did not yet belong to you, then you will gain ownership of it immediately after the move.

 [//]: # (However, if there are Landmines present in the target, and the target is not already owned by the player, then Landmines will trigger, one-by-one, dealing `1` damage each, until either there are no more units or Landmines left.)